lambdaclass/data_etudes/central_limit_theorem_misuses/README.md

 decreases.
 In other words, extreme values become more likely, which can be seen in their pdfs decaying more slowly.
 This is what is meant by fat-tailedness, their pdf plots have fat tails.
-As a side note, the distribution with $\alpha=3$ has finite variance, while the other two do not.
+As a side note, the distribution with $\alpha = 3$ has finite variance, while the other two do not.

 The idea of estimating the probability of high deviations from the mean